Inquiring Into the Essence of Technology

 - Finally, such an orientation to the world will blind humanity to the ways in which the world reveals itself.
 In spite of (in fact, because of) the entire set of scientific apparatuses and theories which are meant to guarantee our precise knowledge of our world, we will miss the truth of what the world is.

-In Heidegger’s words: “The threat to humanity does not come in the first instance from the potentially lethal machines and apparatuses of technology.
+In Heidegger’s words: “The threat to humanity does not come in the first instance from the potentially lethal machines and instruments of technology.
 The actual threat has already afflicted humanity in its essence.”
 The rule of Framing threatens humanity with the possibility that it could be denied to us to enter into a more original revealing and hence to experience the call of a more primal truth.

 Another Orientation to the World: The Return to Plato’s Cave